FlipAttack: Jailbreak LLMs via Flipping: Experiment

 This section uncovers the reasons behind the success of FlipAttack through a series of experiments.
 First, we delve into the understanding patterns of LLMs.
 Next, we verify the stealthiness of the flipped prompt, demonstrating it can easily bypass the guard models.
 Last, we illustrate the simplicity of the flipping task, showing that FlipAttack can easily complete it and jailbreak LLMs.

 {\textbf{Understanding Pattern of LLMs.}} This section aims to verify the speculation that LLMs may tend to read and understand the sentence from left to right like human beings in Section \ref{sec:method_understanding}.
 Given an input sentence, e.g., $\mathcal{X}=$ ``This is a bomb'', we constructed two new sentences by adding a random sentence with the same length, e.g., $\mathcal{N}=$ ``Q@+?2gn]-sJk4!'' to either the beginning or the end of $\mathcal{X}$.
 Concretely, we created $\mathcal{X}_{\text{left}} = \mathcal{N} + \mathcal{X}=$ ``Q@+?2gn]-sJk4!This is a bomb'' and $\mathcal{X}_{\text{right}} = \mathcal{X} + \mathcal{N}=$ ``This is a bombQ@+?2gn]-sJk4!'', ensuring that $l_{\mathcal{X}} = l_{\mathcal{N}}$.
 Then we let the LLM calculate the perplexities of $\mathcal{X}$, $\mathcal{X}_{\text{left}}$, $\mathcal{X}_{\text{right}}$, to evaluate the understanding capability of LLM on these samples and a lower perplexity score suggests a better understanding of the sample.
 To avoid the affection of harmful contents, we adopt the 100 benign prompts from \citep{jailbreakbench}.
 Results are reported in Table \ref{tab:understanding}.
-We found that the perplexity of adding noise at the left of the target sentence affects the model’s understanding more significantly than adding noise at the right, e.g., across 3 LLMs and 4 guard models, the average perplexity of $\mathcal{X}$, $\mathcal{X}+\mathcal{N}$, and $\mathcal{N}+\mathcal{X}$ are 74.75, 477.09, and 815.93, respectively.
+We found that the perplexity of adding perturbation at the left of the target sentence affects the model’s understanding more significantly than adding perturbation at the right, e.g., across 3 LLMs and 4 guard models, the average perplexity of $\mathcal{X}$, $\mathcal{X}+\mathcal{N}$, and $\mathcal{N}+\mathcal{X}$ are 74.75, 477.09, and 815.93, respectively.
 This phenomenon reveals the inherent tendency of LLMs to read and understand sentences from left to right like human beings, even if they have access to the entire sequence.
-More case studies can be found in in Table \ref{tab:case_noise}.
+More case studies can be found in Table \ref{tab:case_noise}.
+We speculate that the left-side perturbation might induce more misguidance in understanding since the misunderstanding from $i$-th position will iteratively influence the understanding of $i+1,i+2,...$ position (similar to the butterfly effect).

+In addition to perplexity, we also explore the influence of our method on LLMs' understanding from the tokenization perspective.
+Concretely, we calculate the token number of the original sentence and different flipping modes.
+From the results in Table \ref{tab:cost_token}, we found that the flipped prompt will increase the token number, especially for Flip Characters in Word and Flip Characters in Sentence modes.
+It reveals that our method may successfully fool the LLMs by disrupting the original tokenization of the words into several fragments.
+In addition, for token costs, although the flipping process will increase the number of tokens, compared to other iterative attack methods such as PAIR or complex task-based methods like SelfCipher, our method is still the most token-efficient (See Figure \ref{Fig:cost_performance}).